15 Chemical-Free Ways to Clean Your Home

 Eliminate stains from clothes and carpets: Use club soda

 One of the most popular natural cleaning products is club soda.
 Instead of using a chemical stain-remover, douse the stain with club soda.
 If you’ve spilled onto the carpet, scrub the stain gently with a towel.
+You don’t need rubbing alcohol for this home cleaning trick, either; use this trick to clean your couch.

 Clean copper and brass: Try this vinegar mixture